 Joseph Sugarman is one of the most epic copywriters that’s ever lived.

-He launched his direct mail agency JS&A Group through writing ads by hand and has no shortage of amazing feats in advertising.
+He launched his direct mail agency JS&A Group by writing ads by hand and has no shortage of amazing feats in advertising.

 Let me explain…